 ► We drive BMW’s all-electric X3

-Starting the glide show triggers a soundtrack composed by the Hollywood film music tsar Hans Zimmer, responsible for the fake firing-up hymn, the 0-112.5mph in-cab hum and the EU regulatory commission which implemented the standardized 0-20mph approach noise relayed to the environment via two external speakers.
-Rather than spending big on Herr Zimmer, BMW might as well have supported the Munich Zoo bear enclosure where similar noise patterns can be picked up free of charge.
+Starting the glide show triggers a soundtrack composed by the Hollywood soundtrack tsar Hans Zimmer, responsible for the fake firing-up hymn, the 0-112.5mph in-cab hum and the EU regulatory commission which implemented the standardized 0-20mph approach noise relayed to the environment via two external speakers.
+Though we hope BMW didn’t pay over the odds for Zimmer’s help; we think we could do something similar given long enough with a digital synthesiser.

 What’s it like to drive?

 At 2260kgs, this is the heaviest X3 by some margin, but it also boasts the most tenacious roadholding since the massive battery stack lowers the centre of gravity by a substantial 75mm.
 At the same time, the deletion of the combustion engine and eight-speed transmission reverses the weight distribution from a somewhat nose-heavy to a 43:57 percent rear bias, thereby amending traction and playfulness.